 Carol has previously served on the boards of Theatre Workshop of Owensboro, The Owensboro Symphony Orchestra, Junior League of Owensboro, Habitat for Humanity, the Owensboro Family YMCA and she volunteered for the United Way of the Ohio Valley as a financial reviewer for 8 years.
 Currently Carol sits on the boards of the Marilyn and William Young Foundation, Behavioral Healthcare Services – a division of RiverValley, Owensboro Health Foundation and Past President and Founding Member of Impact100 Owensboro.

 Carol enjoys traveling, her volunteer work and her sweet fur babies; Lulu Pepper and Dottie Belle.

-Joy is a founding member of IMPACT100 Owensboro.
-She has served on the IMPACT100 board for 10 out of 15 years of being a member, serving the organization as a focus group co-chair, communications chair (2 yrs), Vice President, President (2 yrs), immediate past President (2 yrs), and Impact100 Next Generation chair (3 yrs).
+Joy is a founding member of Impact100 Owensboro.
+She has served on the Impact100 board for 11 out of 16 years of being a member, serving the organization as a focus group co-chair, communications chair (2 yrs), Vice President, President (2 yrs), immediate past President (2 yrs), and Impact100 Next Generation chair (4 yrs).
 Joy was also a founding board member of NextGen, which she enjoys leading with her daughters & NextGen Co-Chairs, Merrie Katherine & Julianna Allen.

 Joy was born in Mobile, Alabama but raised mostly in Houston, Texas.
 She graduated from Texas Tech University with a business & math major.
 Her past work experience includes 15+ years in the natural gas industry, 10 of which as co-owner of a natural gas consulting firm.